 No new mass killing episodes began in 2019, according to the latest review by the Early Warning Project.
 This good news, however, is tempered by the historically high number of ongoing mass killings: 20 separate episodes as of the end of 2019, perpetrated by 10 states and 10 nonstate groups, in 15 countries.

-The Early Warning Project uses patterns from past instances of mass killing to forecast where new mass killing episodes are most likely to happen in the future.
-Each year we update our list of countries experiencing state- and nonstate-led mass killing.
-The following report compiles our determinations for onsets of mass killing in 2017 and those episodes that we can now judge have ended.
+The Early Warning Project uses patterns from past instances of mass killing to forecast when and where new mass killing episodes are most likely to happen in the future.
+Each year we update our list of countries experiencing state-led and nonstate-led mass killing.
+The following report compiles our determinations for ongoing mass killings in 2019.

 Ongoing State-Led Mass Killings

-These countries were experiencing ongoing episodes of state-led mass killing as of the end of 2017.
+The following countries were experiencing ongoing episodes of state-led mass killing as of the end of 2019.
+More details on all ongoing mass killings can be found on our website.
+As noted in the definition, mass killings are ongoing as long as there are at least 100 civilians killed per year as part of the episode.
 The names of the targeted communities and year of onset are in parentheses: